hullm/Reboot-IP-Speakers/README.md

 # Reboot-IP-Speakers
 RebootSpeakers.py will reboot all the IP speakers in our school.
 We can grep the file for a room and it will display the IP of the switch and the port number.
-Then you can use RebootPort.py with the IP of the switch and the port as parameters and to reboot a single speaker.
+Then we can use RebootPort.py with the IP of the switch and the port as parameters and to reboot a single speaker.